TomRaybould/PixelSorter/README.md

 ![Pixel Sort Example](https://res.cloudinary.com/dgrwnfwr2/image/upload/v1554067971/pixel-sorter_i4saf1.gif)

 <p>
-Declaimer: The blurriness/choppiness of the scrambling above is due the recording of the gif and is not how the actual project looks when running in the browser.
+Disclaimer: The blurriness/choppiness of the scrambling above is due the recording of the gif and is not how the actual project looks when running in the browser.
 </p>

 ## Available Scripts